Imagawa Ujizane: Biography

-It is recorded in "Shincho Koki" (Account of Nobunaga) that on 1575, he had a conference with Oda Nobunaga and Tokugawa Ieyasu, at Sokoku-ji Temple.
-Also, he joined the army in the Battle of Nagashino.
+It is recorded in "Shincho Koki" (Account of Nobunaga) that in 1575, he had a conference with Oda Nobunaga and Tokugawa Ieyasu, at Sokoku-ji Temple.
+Also, he joined the army in the Battle of Nagashino against Takeda clan.

 The Imagawa family was summoned by Tokugawa Ieyasu and made Tokugawa retainers, with the rank of kōke.

-Ujizane enjoyed playing Kemari and poetry.
+Ujizane enjoyed playing Kemari and writing poetry.
 He died at the family estate in Shinagawa in 1615.